alandgton/activism-mailbot/README.md

 	- Mac Users: you can double-click the `install-python3-osx` file instead
 	- Windows Users: TBD

-- Mac Users: you'll need to install certificates for SSL to work
+- Mac Users: you may need to install certificates for SSL to work
 	- ⌘ + space, search for a file named "Install Certificates.command"
 	- double-click the resulting file
 	- Read more here: [https://stackoverflow.com/questions/52805115/certificate-verify-failed-unable-to-get-local-issuer-certificate](https://stackoverflow.com/questions/52805115/certificate-verify-failed-unable-to-get-local-issuer-certificate)